Stakeholder engagement and key topics by region

 |Owner||Sharing of best practices with other Mitsubishi subsidiaries||Sharing of the best practices with other Mitsubishi subsidiaries in the food industry is a relevant stakeholder engagement that we have with our owner.|

 |R&D institutions||Technological solutions, vaccine development and other topics||Cermaq Group engages in research and development projects with fish feed and vaccine suppliers, working in partnerships.
 Cermaq Group is engaged in feed trials through the R&D licenses granted to Cermaq Norway.|

 |Partners||SDGs||Cermaq Group works within several partnerships to strengthen sustainability in the sector and to develop frameworks for ocean practices to meet the SDGs. |

-The key partnerships cover the salmon industry (Global Salmon Initiative), and the ocean industries (UN GC Ocean Action Platform).
-Cermaq Group also engages in the advisory network to the Ocean Panel and in the Cerrado Manifesto, addressing specific sustainability in the Amazon.
+The key partnerships cover the salmon industry (Global Salmon Initiative), the seafood industries (SeaBOS), the ocean industries (UN GC Ocean Action Platform).
+Cermaq Group also engage in the advisory network to the Ocean Panel